-Unfortunately, dogs have seizures.
+Unfortunately, some dogs may have seizures or seizure disorders.
 Many experts feel that CBD can be a great way of helping control these seizures and allowing your dog to continue with daily activities.
 While studies are still being done, a small one conducted by Colorado State University showed promising signs of seizure reduction when administering CBD to dogs with these illnesses.

 Dogs have issues with itchy skin, hot spots, and allergies.
 Many pet owners feel that CBD is a beneficial way to treat these ailments.
 While studies are still being conducted, CBD has shown early signs of helping repair the skin barrier and offer relief.